paracamplus/ilp9/NanoProjects/tp3.md

 This lab session focuses on the interpreter (you may safely ignore the compiler) in order to add new features to the ILP9 language.
-This often implies to extend the grammar, the parser and the interpreter.
+This often implies to extend the grammar, the parser, the interpreter and its runtime library.

 ### Nano-Project 3.1 ###